lightoj-dev/problem-templates/README.md

 We are planning to have solution templates for all possible languages.
 But you don't need to work on all, write any langauge you are familiar with.

+Make sure that you are using spaces and 4 spaces for indentation.

 Each problem will have its own folder with the name of its problem id, such as 1000, 1214.
 Each folder will contain templates such as:

 ```